Pranjalya/student-data-centre/README.md

-For scanning QR codes, laptop uses its webcam (if available), and mobiles use back camera by default.
+For scanning QR codes, laptop uses its webcam (if available), and mobile phones use back camera by default.

 ## Installation